samfitgen/trgen/docs/Full_Distance_Triathlon_Base-Low_Volume.md

 **Description**:

 > Warm-Up 300m Easy, RPE4 1.2miles (1931m) Easy-Moderate, RPE6 Cool-Down 300m
-> easy, RPE4 Try to do this one in open water if you have the option (and wear
+> Easy, RPE4 Try to do this one in open water if you have the option (and wear
 > your wetsuit if you plan to race in one).

 ## Week 12 (Recovery)